The Pride & Joy Project aims to increase visibility and social equity for queer parents and families.

 Creating The Pride & Joy Project

-As told by Kersh Branz, Founder, Photographer and Executive Director of The Pride & Joy Project.
+As told by Kersh Branz, Founder & Photographer of The Pride & Joy Project.

 Hello friends & families!